-- Does your app have the requirement add any device-specific hardware features?
+- Does your app have the requirement to add any device-specific hardware features?

-- Do you want your app to support multiple platforms and devices at the shortest amount of time?
+- Do you want your app to support multiple platforms and devices in the shortest amount of time?

 - What is your mobile app development budget?

-To answer the rest of the questions, native app are known for being too expensive to develop, and also takes a longer time to develop as well.
-If we are talking device’s hardware access capabilities, native app are better even though hybrid apps can come close, this would eventually beat the purpose of using hybrid app development as the workload of developers will increase and time required to develop the app will also consecutively rise as well.
+To answer the rest of the questions, native apps are known for being too expensive to develop, and also take a longer time to develop as well.
+If we are talking device’s hardware access capabilities, native apps are better even though hybrid apps can come close, this would eventually beat the purpose of using hybrid app development as the workload of developers will increase and the time required to develop the app will also consecutively rise as well.
 With Hybrid apps, companies can do that but at what cost?
-In every end-user impacting metric hybrid apps will always come second. native app may not be part of the code anywhere and run everywhere eco system, the development of apps in their native platforms is solid and future proof investment in the simplest of words.
+In every end-user impacting metric hybrid apps will always come second. the native app may not be part of the code anywhere and run everywhere ecosystem, but the development of apps in their native platforms is a solid and future-proof investment in the simplest of words.

 Go For Native App Development!